gift-surg/MONAIfbs/README.md

 ```

 ## Use within NiftyMIC (for inference)
-The automated segmentation tool was developed in support to the Super-Resolution Reconstruction package [NiftyMIC][NiftyMIC]
+The automated segmentation tool was developed in support to the Super-Resolution Reconstruction package [NiftyMIC][NiftyMIC].
 By default, NiftyMIC uses monaifbs utilities to automatically generate fetal brain segmentation masks that can be used
 for the reconstruction pipeline.
 Provided the dependencies for NiftyMIC and monaifbs are installed, create the automatic fetal brain masks of HASTE-like